 GW Medical Student Opportunities to Engage in Justice-Health Learning

 Roadmap: The GW SMHS is adopting a longitudinal and integrated approach to justice-health learning in the context of a highly regulated and accelerated medical school curriculum.
 Practically speaking, this means medical students will be provided opportunities to learn about justice-health through the existing GW curriculum of didactics, clinical rotations, research, summer projects, and volunteer opportunities.
 The initial template for this integration was presented as a poster at the Academic Consortium on Criminal Justice Health meeting in Las Vegas, NV in March 2019.
-The poster, Designing a Roadmap for Justice-Health Integration in a U.S. Medical School Curriculum, was developed and authored by Cara Buchanan, fourth-year GW medical student, Class of 2019.
+The poster, Designing a Roadmap for Justice-Health Integration in a U.S. Medical School Curriculum (PowerPoint file), was developed and authored by Cara Buchanan, fourth-year GW medical student, Class of 2019.

 General: Medical students interested in justice-health may find the GW Criminal Justice Health Reference list as a useful introduction to this area of medicine and meaningful adjunctive material for didactic courses and clinical clerkships.
 Similarly, GW sponsors correctional medicine webinars that can supplement learning in multiple clinical areas that disproportionately affect justice-involved patients such as treatment of substance use disorders, serious mental illness, and chronic infectious diseases.
 Webinars can be accessed live or listened to as enduring continuing medical education material.